-The Audit Committee is responsible for assisting the Board in monitoring the integrity of the financial statements, and monitoring all aspects of the Company's financial reporting requirements.
+The Audit Committee is responsible for overseeing management's conduct over internal control and financial reporting, the engagement of independent accountants, and the Company's internal audit and risk management functions.
 In addition, the Audit Committee:

-- a) is responsible for the selection, retention, oversight, and termination of our independent registered public accounting firm; - b) approves the non-audit services provided by our independent registered public accounting firm; - reviews the results and scope of the audit and other services provided by our independent registered public accounting firm; - d) approves the cost of the annual audits; - e) establishes procedures to facilitate the receipt, retention, and treatment of complaints received from third parties regarding accounting, internal accounting controls, or auditing matters; - establishes procedures to facilitate the receipt, retention, and treatment of confidential, anonymous submissions of concerns regarding questionable accounting or auditing matters by Company employees; - g) reviews and approves all related party transactions raising potential conflicts of interest; - h) reviews the annual consolidated financial statements and the results of the audit with management and our independent registered public accounting firm;
+- a) is responsible for the selection, retention, oversight, and termination of our independent registered public accounting firm; - b) approves the non-audit services provided by our independent registered public accounting firm; - c) reviews the results and scope of the audit and other services provided by our independent registered public accounting firm; - d) approves the cost of the annual audits; - e) establishes procedures to facilitate the receipt, retention, and treatment of complaints received from third parties regarding accounting, internal accounting controls, or auditing matters; - establishes procedures to facilitate the receipt, retention, and treatment of confidential, anonymous submissions of concerns regarding questionable accounting or auditing matters by Company employees; - g) reviews and approves all related party transactions raising potential conflicts of interest;

-- reviews with management and our independent registered public accounting firm the adequacy of our system of internal control over financial reporting, including its effectiveness at achieving compliance with any applicable laws or regulations; - reviews with management and our independent registered public accounting firm the significant recommendations made by our independent registered public accounting firm with respect to changes in accounting procedures and internal control over financials reporting; - reviews with management the risks of the Company as part of the Enterprise Risk Management process; and - reports to the Board of Directors on the results of its review and makes such recommendations as it may deem appropriate.
+- reviews with management and our independent registered public accounting firm the annual consolidated financial statements which are filed with the Securities and Exchange Commission and which are subject to oversight by the Public Company Accounting Oversight Board, and the results of the corresponding audit; - reviews with management and our independent auditor the annual audits of our statutory-basis financial statements and benefit plans, which are subject to standards of the American Institute of Certified Public Accountants; - reviews with management and our independent registered public accounting firm the adequacy of our system of internal control over financial reporting, including its effectiveness at achieving compliance with any applicable laws or regulations; - reviews with management and our independent registered public accounting firm the significant recommendations made by our independent registered public accounting firm with respect to changes in accounting procedures and internal control over financials reporting; - 1) evaluates the need for an internal audit function within the Company; - m) reviews with management and our independent registered public accounting firm the Company's risk exposures, and assesses the policies and processes which management has implemented to monitor and control such exposures as part of the Enterprise Risk Management process; and - n) reports to the Board of Directors on the results of its reviews and makes such recommendations as it may deem appropriate.